jovannypcg/minio-processor/README.md

 ## Setup

 The necessary stack was dockerized, so that it is easier to start up the API.
-The stack includes: *RabbitMQ*, *Minio* and the *Spring Boot* application. (*Cassandra* is going to be included into the stack in the near future).
+The stack includes: *RabbitMQ*, *Minio*, *Cassandra* and the *Spring Boot* application.

 ###  Docker Compose